Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 His research on the removal of the Pisaster ochraceus sea star for the tidal plain on Tatoosh Island, located in Washington State had an enormous impact on the region’s ecosystem.
 The loss of the starfish allowed invasive mussels to push out other species.
 Benthic algae that supported limpets, sea snails, and bivalves were almost wiped out.
 Within 6 months, the biodiversity in the tidal plain was cut to half of its previous numbers.

-Yellowstone National Park experienced a similar effect with the removal of the grey wolf.
+Yellowstone National Park experienced a similar effect with the removal of the gray wolf.
 Elk herds rapidly increased destroying the vegetation.
 Soil erosion and warmer water temperatures were also recorded due to overgrazing.
 With the reintroduction of the Gray Wolf in the mid-1990s, the park’s ecosystem is slowly recovering.

-28 keystone species examples in North America
+Keystone species examples in North America

 This list shows 28 examples of keystone species in North America, and tells a little about each species and how they’re important to their respective ecosystem.